Lagos: Mainland

 A huge population of Lagosians also live on the Lagos Mainland, and most industries are located there.
-The Mainland is known for its music and nightlife, which used to be located in areas around Yaba, Ikeja and Surulere.
+The Mainland is known for its music and nightlife, which used to be located in areas around Yaba, Ikeja, and Surulere.
 However, in recent years more nightclubs have sprung up on the Island, making the Island (particularly Victoria Island, Ikate, and Lekki Phase 1) the main nightlife attraction.
 Mainland LGAs include Surulere, Apapa, and Lagos Mainland.
 Metropolitan Lagos suburban LGAs include: Agege, Amuwo Odofin, Mushin, Oshodi-Isolo and Ikeja (site of Murtala Muhammed International Airport and the capital of Lagos State).

 Major areas on the Mainland include Ebute Metta, Yaba and Ejigbo.
 Some rivers, like Badagry Creek, flow parallel to the coast for some distance before exiting through the sand bars to the sea.

-Urban parks and squares

-Freedom Park is a memorial and leisure park area in the middle of downtown Lagos in Lagos Island, Nigeria which was formerly Her Majesty's Broad Street Prison.
-It was designed by the Architect Theo Lawson.

-The Park was constructed to preserve the history and cultural heritage of Nigerians.
-Monuments in the park reveal the Lagos colonial heritage and history of Her Majesty's Broad Street prisons.
-It was built to commemorate the 50th-anniversary independence celebration in October 2010.
-The Park serves as a National Memorial, a Historical landmark, a Cultural site, Arts and Recreation center.

-The park, which is now a serene abode for individuals, visitors' collective contemplation and interaction are open to the public every day.
-Today, freedom park has become a venue for diverse social events and recreational entertainment.

-Tinubu Square (formerly Independence Square), is an open space landmark located in Broad Street, Lagos Island, Lagos State, Nigeria named after the Yoruba slave trader, merchant, and aristocrat Madam Efunroye Tinubu.
-It used to be called Ita Tinubu before it was named Independence Square by leaders of the First Nigerian Republic after Nigerian independence and subsequently Tinubu Square.